DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-02-12-ethical_considerations_elderly_care.md

   teaser: /assets/images/data_science_5.jpg
   twitter_image: /assets/images/data_science_9.jpg
 keywords:
-- AI in Elderly Care
+- Ai in elderly care
-- Ethics in Healthcare
+- Ethics in healthcare
-- Big Data Privacy
+- Big data privacy
-- Elderly Autonomy
+- Elderly autonomy
-- Informed Consent
+- Informed consent
 seo_description: This article explores the ethical challenges of using AI, big data, and machine learning in elderly care, focusing on privacy, autonomy, and informed consent.
 seo_title: 'Ethical Issues in AI-Powered Elderly Care: Privacy, Autonomy, and Consent'
 seo_type: article
 summary: The integration of AI and machine learning in elderly care promises significant advancements but raises critical ethical concerns.
 This article examines the challenges of protecting privacy, maintaining autonomy, and ensuring informed consent in AI-powered care systems, offering strategies to balance innovation with the dignity of elderly individuals.
 tags:
-- AI in Healthcare
+- Ai in healthcare
-- Elderly Care
+- Elderly care
-- Ethical AI
+- Ethical ai
 - Privacy
 title: Ethical Considerations in AI-Powered Elderly Care
 ---